sindhuja001/Bluetooth-Controlled-Industrial-Manipulator-Robotic-Arm-/README.md

-# Pseudocode for Bluetooth-Controlled Robotic Car with Servo Arm
+# Bluetooth-Controlled Robotic Car with Servo Arm
 ## Description
 A robotic car controlled via Bluetooth that can move in all directions and operate a 3-servo robotic arm.